 Ashwin Mahesh is a scientist who turned environmental activist, development worker and technology entrepreneur before becoming a leading candidate for a newly formed national political party, the Lok Satta, contesting from the city of Bangalore.
 In this interview, he discusses problems of urban management in India today and proposes public participation and community building as means to solve the problems.

-Review by Mukta Naik, Senior Research Associate, Centre for Policy Research, New Delhi.
+Review by Mukta Naik, Senior Research Associate, Centre for Policy Research, in Urban India.

 Drawing from his own experiences of practicing and teaching in Shanghai, China and focusing on his recent work in the Indian cities of Chandigarh and Bangalore, Henrik Valeur’s book is a commentary on the liveability of cities from the perspective of human health and safety over the long term.

-Review by Prof. Preeti Chopra, University of Wisconsin-Madison.
+Review by Prof. Preeti Chopra, University of Wisconsin-Madison in H-Net Reviews